egmncyln/react_amazon-clone/README.md

 # Information

-This app a fake amazon clone with shopping cart and login functionality.
+This is a fake amazon clone app with shopping cart and login functionality.

 # Technology Stack